-The Board of Studies conducts a Monitoring and Review of the degree programme on a biannual basis and reports to Faculty Teaching and Learning Committee.
+The Board of Studies conducts an Annual Monitoring and Review of the degree programme and reports to Faculty Teaching and Learning Committee.

 External Examiner reports

 External Examiner reports are considered by the Board of Studies.
 The Board responds to these reports through Faculty Teaching and Learning Committee.
 External Examiner reports are shared with institutional student representatives, through the Staff-Student Committee.